spdrnl/UFO-Modeling-Decision-Tree/README.md

   → Result: Moment individual (specifically: a relator individual)

 ### Read an overview of UFO A and B in the guideline document
-The guideline document is a textual introductionary overview of UFO-A and B. It provides background information and definitions that accompany the decision tree.
+The guideline document is a textual introductionary overview of UFO-A and B. It provides background information and definitions that go with the decision tree.
+The guideline document can be found in the `modeling-guideline` folder.

 ### Work through the modeling case
 The modeling case includes a Tonto UFO model that reflects the fictional "Sunrise Breakfast Place" run by John and Mary.
 The modeling case can be found in the `modeling-case` folder.